 Call, and Nadine went down the Cliff and steep hillside while Nick and Todd moved along the edge of the Cliff.
 The call was made as Nadine and Call were about 20 mins away.
 They hustled over, and the Kudu was still feeding.
 Nadine and Call made a stalk, and Call had to shoot at a steep downhill angle.
 At the shot, the Bull disappeared, but only several cows ran out.

-The Kudu was spotted, and the location radioed to Call and Nadine.
+The Kudu was spotted, and the location was radioed to Call and Nadine.
 Call’s admiration and appreciation for this trophy were worth the whole trip.
-He thought if that was all he got, his trip would be complete.
-Boy, was he in for a surprise.
+He thought if that were all he got, his trip would be complete.
+Boy, was he in for a surprise?

 Zebra Trophy Hunt